teal-language/tl/docs/tutorial.md

 ```

 This restriction between strings and enums may be removed in the future.
-The restriction on records may also be lifted in the future if we start
+The restriction on records may also be lifted in the future.
-registering metatables for them (it may be that a future release may
-start supporting unions of records _with_ metatables, if we add a form
-of record constructors with metatables).

 ## The type `any`